Accelerators¶

 Hardware reference¶

 The workhorses of large-scale training and inference.
-Blackwell roughly doubles Hopper's tensor throughput and memory bandwidth while adding FP4 support.
+Blackwell roughly doubles Hopper's tensor throughput and memory bandwidth while adding FP4.

 | Spec | H100 SXM | H200 | B200 |